Virginia / Tazewell County

 What is the weather like in Bluefield, VA year-round?

-Bluefield experiences four distinct seasons, with mild summers reaching highs of 81°F and winters dipping to lows of 24°F. The area receives about 40 inches of rainfall annually and enjoys 58% sunny days, offering a pleasant climate year-round.
+Bluefield experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 24°F. The area receives about 40 inches of rainfall annually and enjoys sunshine on 58% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 24°F